Gilbert, Arizona is a vibrant city full of sunny days and friendly neighbors. But does this picture-perfect location really as flawless as it seems?

 10. Housing is expensive

 The housing market in Gilbert is absolutely insane.
 Available homes for rent are on the market for about a day and median prices are 600,000 for smaller homes.
 It is usually better to build, but building locations are becoming scarce because of how quickly it is growing.
-(SourceOpens in a new tab.)
+(Source)

 The truth is, more people are looking to buy than there are homes available.
 It is really hard to find a place to live in Gilbert, let alone afford the lifestyle.